UT1/Micro-Codes/README.md

 # Micro-Codes
 A series of samll codes just for fun

-1.Where Am I?

-  	Displays Geo Location of the host PC

-2.Whats my CPU memory status?
+1.My Location
+	Check your PC's Geo Location(Where_Am_I.py)
+2.CPU Memory

-  	Displays about the RAM and HDD of the host PC.

-3.What is my current internet speed?
+	Check the memory status of HDD and RAM of your PC(CPU_Memory.py) 3.What is my current internet speed?

-	Runs a speedtest and returns your Internet Speed and Ping
+	Check the download speed,upload speed and Ping of your internet connection(Internet_Speedtest.py) 4.Check the Specs of the PC

-4.Have a look at some Pandas Microcodes!!!
+	Check the basic specs of your PC:Graphics,Processor,Operating System,RAM(My_Computer_Specs.py) 5.Have a look at some Pandas Microcodes!!!

-5.Wanna read all the sheets of an Excel file in seperate dataframes at once?
+	Pandas_Microcodes.md

-	Reads all the sheets in seperate dataframes at once from an excel file.
+6.Read all the sheets in seperate dataframes at once fromone single excel file.

 IMPORTANT LINKS FOR MACHINE LEARNING